Susan S. Lanser

 PhD, University of Wisconsin, Madison

-British and Continental European History and Literature 1650-1830, Narrative Theory and the Novel, The French Revolution, History of Gender and Sexuality, Feminist Theory.
+Eighteenth-Century Literature, Culture, and History, Narrative Theory and the Novel, The French Revolution, Gender and Sexuality, Israel-Palestine Studies

 "The Sexuality of History: Modernity and the Sapphic 1565-1830."
 Chicago: University of Chicago Press, 2014.